scred47/pleezer/README.md

 - Avoiding any activities that violate Deezer's policies or terms.

 It is your responsibility to thoroughly understand and adhere to Deezer’s Terms of Service while using **pleezer**.

+## Security

+For information on how security is handled, including how to report vulnerabilities, please refer to the [SECURITY.md](SECURITY.md) file.